 • Synthesis of sustainable foam glass panels for exhaust gas purification

-In Germany there are approx. 11 million stoves, which must fulfil limit values for emissions and dust according to BImSchV.
-To achieve these limits, catalytically active porous ceramics are currently used.
-However, these are produced in energetically expensive, non-sustainable processes.
-A cost-effective and sustainable alternative is the synthesis of catalytically active foam glass sheets.
-Here, waste glass (old car glass) is foamed at elevated temperatures with the help of a harmless foaming agent, resulting in open-cell glass panels.
+In Germany there are approx. 11 million wood-burning stoves, which have to fulfil limit values for emissions and dust according to BImSchV.
+To achieve these limits, catalytically active porous Al2O3 ceramics are currently used, but these are produced in energy-intensive, unsustainable processes.
+A cost-effective and sustainable alternative is the synthesis of catalytically active, flowable glasses from waste glass.
+The working group is currently trialling a new foaming process that can be used to produce open-cell glass plates.
+By using waste glass, otherwise hazardous residual materials can be further utilised at much lower process temperatures than Al2O3.

 Default Avatar